chcederquist/rapid-xml-to-js/README.md

-# rapid-xml-to-json
+# rapid-xml-to-js

-**rapid-xml-to-json** is a fast, lightweight XML parser designed for simple hierarchical XML data.
+**rapid-xml-to-js** is a fast, lightweight XML parser designed for simple hierarchical XML data.

 ## Features